bharathngowda/machine_learning_heart_diesease_prediction/README.md

 ### Model Evaluation

-I fit the final model on the train data and predicted the survival status for the test data and obtained the below result-
+I fit the final model on the train data and predicted the heart disease presence for the test data and obtained the below result-

 | Metric        | Score    |
 | :--------     | :------- |